EAlvarezB/ealvarezb.github.io/_pages/cv.md

   - /resume
 ---

-You can find a comprenhensive description of my academic and professional carrer on my Curriculum Vitae [here](https://ealvarezb.github.io/files/CV_AlvarezBarreno.pdf).
+You can find a comprenhensive description of my academic and professional carrer on my CV [here](https://ealvarezb.github.io/files/CV_AlvarezBarreno.pdf).

 Education
 ======